notfixingit3/wireguard_pihole/README.md

 # Changelog
-10/19/23 Added Support to change DoH Servers
+10/19/23 Added Support to change DoH Servers, AlmaLinux, and FireBog Extended block list
 10/19/23 Added Support For Fedora Server 38 and CentOS Stream 9 with SELinux Enabled
 10/17/23 Added some utils for expanding block list and updating pihole
 10/10/23 Added Support for AWS